 The occupant complained of damp but the weather had been fine and the only signs were a suspicion of it on door mats and paint and paper peeling from the walls.

-I have video (which refuses to play on line) of water pouring over gutters and down the walls.
+I have video (later made available here) of water pouring over gutters and down the walls.
 There was mildew here and there but not too much of the horrible black stuff.

 Ms. Blazer might report that the house is basically up to standard but I bet she wouldn’t want to live in it.